Long Island City

 Don't know your district?
 Find your district now.

-With an unwavering heart for public service, Julie serves as a board member of Queens Community Board 2, Community Capacity Development (CCD): 696 Build Queensbridge (Advisory Board), Queens Together (Advisory Board), and the Korean-American Association of Greater NY (KAAGNY Executive Board).
+Prior to her election to the City Council, Julie served as a board member of Queens Community Board 2, Community Capacity Development (CCD): 696 Build Queensbridge (Advisory Board), Queens Together (Advisory Board), and was a co-founder of the Queens Small Business Alliance (QSBA).
 Julie also served on the Queens Borough President’s Complete Count Committee for the 2020 Census as the founder of the Technology Action Group.
-Julie also volunteers locally with Astoria, Sunnyside/Woodside, and Long Island City Mutual Aids.

 Julie is committed to bringing progressive solutions that are focused on protecting and alleviating the burdens of the most vulnerable communities.

 Like nearly 90% of her constituents, Julie is a renter, and has seen firsthand how skyrocketing rents and fewer affordable options have driven out countless neighbors from their communities.
 That’s why in her first term as Council Member, Julie stood up to powerful interests, and put people before profit: